Tihomir971/assist/src/lib/components/zag/llms-svelte.md

   allowing the user change its value and press `Enter` to commit the changes.
 - Pressing `Delete` or `Backspace` will delete the tag that has "visual" focus.

-## Setting the initial tags
+### Setting the initial tags

-To set the initial tag values, pass the `value` property in the machine's context.
+To set the initial tag values, pass the `defaultValue` property in the machine's context.

 ```jsx {2}